DanielCoder12/fs-journal/notes/04-bootstrap.md

 you can put rows in columns to make positioning inside the column easier d-none d-md-block will hide display of object on mobile but show it on everything else

+class"h-100" will make the thing you put it on 100% of its parent class